oktadev/okta-blog/_source/_posts/2022-09-15-kafka-microservices.md

 To overcome this design disadvantage, new architectures aim to decouple senders from receivers, with asynchronous messaging.
 In a Kafka-centric architecture, low latency is preserved, with additional advantages like message balancing among available consumers and centralized management.

-When dealing with a brownfield platform (legacy), a recommended way to de-couple a monolith and ready it for a move to microservices is to implement asynchronous messaging.
+When dealing with a brownfield platform (legacy), a recommended way to decouple a monolith and ready it for a move to microservices is to implement asynchronous messaging.

 In this tutorial you will learn how to: